apache/incubator-taverna-site/content/documentation/web-service-developers/index.md

    particularly the SOAP messaging protocol.
 A WSDL SOAP binding can be either a **Remote Procedure Call (RPC)** style binding or a **document** style binding.
 A SOAP binding can also have an **encoded** use or a **literal** use.
-Combining these options would yield 4 binding styles, except that the document/encoded combination is not WS-I compliant and is [not used](https://www.ibm.com/developerworks/library/ws-whichwsdl/).
+Combining these options would yield 4 binding styles, except the document/encoded combination is not WS-I compliant and is [not used](https://www.ibm.com/developerworks/library/ws-whichwsdl/).
-However, there is an additional binding style that is commonly referred to as the document/literal wrapped style.
+However, there is an additional binding style commonly referred to as the document/literal wrapped style.

 Thus, developers have 4 binding styles to choose from when creating a WSDL file.